lammps/lammps/doc/src/create_atoms.rst

 <region>` command for details.
 Note that a region can be specified so
 that its "volume" is either inside or outside its geometric boundary.
-Also note that if a region is the same size as a periodic simulation box (in some dimension), LAMMPS does not implement the same logic described above for the *box* style, to insure exactly one particle at periodic boundaries.
+Also note that if a region is the same size as a periodic simulation box (in some dimension), LAMMPS does NOT implement the same logic described above for the *box* style, to insure exactly one particle at periodic boundaries.
 If this is desired, you should either use the *box* style, or tweak the region size to get precisely the particles